Schwinger Current in de Sitter Space

-Finally, we comment that we are interested in computing the current of charged particles generated by the constant electric field out of the vacuum.~One can show that after the $e^+ e^-$ pair is produced, the net effect of acceleration due to the electric field and deceleration (redshift) due to the expansion of space is such that within a few e-folds the particles reach terminal velocity~\cite{Bastero-Gil:2023mxm} which implies that very quickly the current reaches a constant value.~This is another difference between de Sitter and flat spacetime and allows us to treat the gauge field as classical since the charged particles do not accelerate.~Thus we do not need to account for radiative effects and can solve the theory exactly quantizing $\phi$ and $\psi$.
+Since we are interested in computing the current of charged particles generated by the constant electric field out of the vacuum, one might worry about radiative effects which would require quantizing the photon field.~However, shortly after they are produced the charged particles reach terminal velocity~\cite{Bastero-Gil:2023mxm} implying that very quickly the current reaches a constant value.~We can therefore neglect radiative effects and solve the theory exactly quantizing only the electron field, further justifying our classical treatment of the electric field.